yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-freetrial.md

 1. Click **Request a Free Trial**.
 1. Enter your details.

 Our team will contact you inside two business days.
+In the meantime, [create a Sandbox cluster](../cloud-basics/create-clusters/create-clusters-free/) to run a tutorial and [explore](../../explore/) YugabyteDB and distributed SQL.

 Once applied, the credits can be used to create dedicated clusters in a [variety of topologies](../cloud-basics/create-clusters-topology/), including: